dbramel/gradle-jvm-module-arg-bug/README.md

 Arguments to main():0
 ```

 The second gradle build file (build_module.gradle) uses a Java9 module to house the main class, and injects the appropriate `--module` argument using Gradle's jvmArgs array.
-When calling 'run' we see arguments intended for the JVM passed into `main()`
+When calling 'run' with this second file (i.e. `gradle -b build_module.gradle run`) we see arguments intended for the JVM passed into `main()`

 ```
 > Task :run